 These are a few quick tips on dealing with your self-confidence.
 You can get more in-depth by looking at the pointers I gave you above.
 I’d love to hear what your thoughts are on these four questions.
 Let me know if you agree or disagree or have more insight to offer.
-Also, be sure and sign up for my self-confidence challenge!
+Also, be sure to click on the image below and sign up for my 30 day self-confidence challenge!

 Did you miss something?